Marion Leary: Early life and education

 Leary was born and raised in Philadelphia, Pennsylvania, US alongside her twin sister Jen.
 They both attended Catholic elementary school where they were bullied for being gay.
 She later described her eight years at the school as the "worst of her life."
 In her early 20s, Leary played women's professional football and recreational softball, leading to a string of head injuries.
 She played for the New York Sharks, then of the Women's Professional Football League, for their 2000 season.

 Five years after graduating high school, Leary was inspired by an advertisement for a nurse researcher to pursue that as a career.
+She subsequently became the first member of her immediate family to go to college.
 Leary completed her Bachelor's of Nursing degree at Thomas Jefferson University and her Master's degree at the University of Pennsylvania.
-She subsequently became the first member of her immediate family to go to college.
 During her training as a nurse, she worked in the Medical Intensive Care Unit (MICU) full-time for a year and part-time for an additional three years.

-She is currently enrolled in the PhD program at the University of Pennsylvania's School of Nursing focusing on innovation and human-centered design.
+In 2023, she graduated with a PhD degree at the University of Pennsylvania's School of Nursing focusing on innovation and human-centered design.